boopathiRajanKE/stock-details/README.md

 # Search Suggestion

-- Created a simple **Stock Details** application using the ReactJS and NextJs.
+- Created a simple **Stock Details** application using the ReactJS and NextJs with typescript.

 ## Highlights

 - React Hooks used for build react components.
+- Typescript Used.
 - Used NextJs API Routes.
 - No CSS libraries used.